 ZIMO DCC decoders can be updated by the user.
-An update device such as the ZIMO decoder update module MXDECUP, from 2011 MXULF, system-cab MX31ZL or command station MX10) is required.
-The update process is carried out by a USB stick (MXULF, MX31ZL / MX10) or by a PC with Windows operating system and the program "ZIMO Sound Program" ZSP or the "ZIMO Rail Center" ZIRC (MXDECUP).
+An update device such as the ZIMO decoder update module MXDECUP, from 2011 MXULF, system-cab MX31ZL or command station MX10 is required.
+The update process is carried out by a USB stick (MXULF, MX31ZL / MX10) or by a PC with Windows operating system and the program "ZIMO Sound Program" ZSP or the "ZIMO CV Setting" tool ZCS.

-The same hardware and software is also used to load sound projects into ZIMO sound decoder.
+The same hardware and software is also used for uploading sound projects into ZIMO sound decoders.